-On September 29, 2021, the Company and Tocvan entered into a purchase and sale agreement for the Rogers Creek project whereby Tocvan acquired a 100% interest in the project and the prior option earn-in agreement was terminated.
-Consideration received for the sale was comprised of 500,000 common shares of Tocvan and will also include common shares in a newly formed company called Cascade Copper Corp. ("Cascade Copper"), having a value of \$75,000, based on the prelisting financing price when listed on the Canadian Securities Exchange.
-Tocvan will, subject to shareholder and regulatory approval, spin out its 100% interest in the Rogers Creek project into Cascade Copper, which will focus on copper porphyry exploration assets in Southern British Columbia.
-The Company will retain a 2% NSR on the Rogers Creek project where 1% can be repurchased for \$1 million.
+On September 29, 2021, the Company and Tocvan Ventures Corp. entered into a purchase and sale agreement for the Rogers Creek project whereby Tocvan acquired a 100% interest in the project and the prior option earn-in agreement was terminated.
+Consideration received for the sale was comprised of 500,000 common shares of Tocvan and 625,000 common shares in a newly formed company called Cascade Copper (see note 6) for a combined value of \$525,000.
+Tocvan spun out its 100% interest in the Rogers Creek project into Cascade Copper, which will focus on copper porphyry exploration assets in southern British Columbia.
+The Company retains a 2% NSR on the Rogers Creek project where 1% can be repurchased for \$1 million.